Focus Fusion Timelines

 - Reliable functioning of FF-1 above 40 kV and initial shots at 45 kV (full voltage).

 - Improvement in the symmetry of the electrodes.

 2012 Annual Summary

-- LPP published in a leading peer-reviewed journal, Physics of Plasmas, our achievement of two out of the three conditions needed to produce net energy: a record-high temperature and the required confinement time of the hot plasma.
+- LPPF published in a leading peer-reviewed journal, Physics of Plasmas, our achievement of two out of the three conditions needed to produce net energy: a record-high temperature and the required confinement time of the hot plasma.